smacgregor/SimpleAndroidToDoApp/README.md

 ## Notes

 I had a lot of fun doing this!
-Would love to know if there's a way to automatically bind view elements in the XML to an activities member  member variables.
+Plan on replacing using SQLite directly with an ORM in the next pass.

 ## License